 You are able to combine continuous light and strobe lights for particular effects.
 A great photographer to cite as an example is Nick Fancher.
 He is a master of using various combinations of gels, continuous lighting, and strobe lighting to create amazing works of art.

-Without going into way too much detail in a short post, this was just a general overview of what it is and how it works.
-I encourage you to do some extra research to master this technique and create portfolio-quality work.
+As this was just a general overview of what it is and how it works, do some extra research to master this technique and create portfolio-quality work.
+Keep on shooting!